Naturalclar/battleship-node/README.md

-# NodeJS Battle Ship
+# HTML Battle Ship

 A Simple In-Browser Battleship Game.

-This application is made without use of frameworks or external libraries.
+This application is made with HTML, CSS, JS, without use of other frameworks or external libraries.

+NodeJS is used to serve the application, however, most of the functions are done on the client's side.

 You can see the demo app running [here](https://nc-simple-battleship.now.sh).